+We ask parents to complete a screening for social determinants of health form to provide the best care for your child.
 Please let us know if your child has any exposure to lead.
-If your child is a vegetarian, vegan, or has other limitations of iron in his diet please let us know so we can perform a blood test to check for anemia.
-No immunizations are scheduled for this visit but flu vaccine may be given if in season.
+If your child is a vegetarian, vegan, or has other limitations of iron in their diet please let us know so we can perform a blood test to check for anemia.
+No immunizations are scheduled for this visit, but flu and COVID vaccines may be given if in season.
 See our Medication Dosing Guide for recommended dosing of acetaminophen and ibuprofen.